 by exploring technical and financial measures and developing best practice guidelines

 The transition to a net-zero economy by 2050 requires the transformation of all sectors.
 The building sector, in particular, requires massive investments in renovations and new buildings.
 Given the urgency of the matter, the European Commission's Renovation Wave seeks to at least double building renovation rates until 2030 as part of the Green Deal.

-To act as an accelerator, financial institutions require clear guidance to prioritize and finance specific renovation approaches and new construction technologies to enable the needed long-term structural change of the European building stock.
+To accelerate this transition, financial institutions require clear guidance to prioritize and finance specific renovation approaches and new construction technologies which will enable the needed long-term structural change of the European building stock.

 Financial institutions need this information to plan and implement suitable and effective interventions in the form of innovative financial products and services that will help achieve a net-zero emission building stock at least cost and without detours.